 On summer weekends, visitors to the Chateau de Versailles can enjoy the historic fountains at play in the formal gardens of the palace near Paris.

-On most summer weekends, a musical fountain show (Grandes Eaux Musicales) allows visitors to the Palace of Versailles to enjoy the historical fountains at play.
-The gardens with fountains designed by André Le Nôtre for Sun King Louis XIV can now be enjoyed by all paying visitors, as the fountains only play on days when admission is charged to visit the baroque formal gardens of the Chateau de Versailles.
-However, the admission fee is well worth it to see the spectacle, especially during the afternoon session, when more than thirty seventeenth-century fountains spout water while baroque music is played in the background.
+The admission fee to the gardens of the Palace of Versailles is well worth the price to see the spectacle on weekends, especially during the afternoon session, when more than thirty seventeenth-century fountains spout water while baroque music is played in the background.
 Buy tickets in advance, e.g. from Tiqets or GetYourGuide to avoid queueing.

 The Musical Fountain Show at the Château de Versailles

-The extensive baroque formal gardens at the Palace of Versailles outside Paris are worth visiting throughout the year.
+The extensive baroque formal gardens at the Palace of Versailles, designed by André Le Nôtre for Sun King Louis XIV, are worth visiting throughout the year.
 Even in winter, when many of the 55 fountains and 155 statues are covered up, the splendor and opulence of Louis XIV royal court are still as obvious from the extensive, high-maintenance gardens as from the extravagant palace itself.

 The gardens are most spectacular during spring and especially so on weekends when the historic fountains can be seen in action.
 The gardens at Versailles has 55 historic fountains, of which up to 32 currently plays during the musical fountains show.
 Recorded baroque music is played throughout the garden – live music is only played during the occasional special concerts (mostly at night).